 Consensus on goals

-In the normative sense used by the BTI, the ruling elite within the government, the Communist Party and the military are anti-democratic actors who have effectively prevented the democratization of the country.
-Reformers within the regime seek to promote more dynamic and coherent economic reforms and create wider spaces for debate, including, at times, more autonomy for civil society actors, a more plural media and greater ideological tolerance.
-However, a transition to a multiparty, liberal democracy is unwelcome to anybody acting within the established political structures.
-Given the structural tensions between Cuba and the U.S. government, as well as the existing property and human rights claims of the Cuban-American community in the United States, reformers fear abrupt regime change no less than hard-liners.
+In the normative sense used by the BTI, the ruling elite within the government, the PCC and the military are anti-democratic actors who have effectively prevented the democratization of Cuba.
+Would-be reformers within the regime might seek to promote more dynamic and coherent economic reforms and create wider spaces for debate, including, at times, more autonomy for civil society actors, more pluralistic media and greater ideological tolerance.
+However, a transition to a multiparty liberal democracy is off-limits to anyone acting within the established political structures.
+The structural tensions between Cuba and the U.S. government, the property claims of Cuban Americans, and the radicalized rhetoric and threats from the Miami community in the United States glue together the present elite, and have effectively prevented any meaningful division between reformers and hard-liners from arising.

-At present, outspoken democratic reformers can be found outside of the state and party structures, within certain civil society groups, emerging independent media outlets, artists and small explicitly political opposition groups.
-When discontent took to the streets on July 11, 2021, it manifested as an unorganized protest lacking a specific set of demands but rather serving as a desperate plea for some form of change.
-The state responded with a heavy-handed approach, swiftly dispersing the protests and refusing to engage in any political dialogue or offer reform possibilities.
-Meanwhile, the state has maintained its controlled economic reform process, progressing gradually.
+At present, outspoken democratic reformers can be found outside the state and party structures, within certain civil society groups, emerging independent media outlets, artists and small, explicitly political opposition groups.
+When discontent took to the streets on July 11, 2021, it manifested as unorganized protests without a specific set of demands, serving instead as a desperate plea for some form of change.
+The state responded with a heavy-handed approach, swiftly dispersing the protests and refusing to engage in political dialogue.
+While about 1,000 protesters received harsh jail sentences, many prominent voices, such as YouTubers and intellectuals from the cultural field, were allowed to leave the country.

 Anti-democratic actors

-There has been a constant attempt by the government to downplay the growing racial inequalities and racism on the island.
-These are sensitive issues for a government that has prided itself on having created an egalitarian society.
-Given the rise of racial inequalities and the frustration that many Afro-Cubans feel about this, race could become an explosive issue in the future.
+There has been an ongoing effort by the government to downplay growing racial inequalities and racism on the island.
+These issues are sensitive for a government that has prided itself on creating an egalitarian society.
+The government has adopted a policy to provide Afro-Cubans and women with adequate representation in the National Assembly and other state institutions, and the Communist Party.
+However, exceptions aside, key positions of power remain predominantly held by “white” male Cubans.
+Given rising racial inequalities and the frustration many Afro-Cubans feel about this, race could become an explosive issue in the future.

-An obvious divide is not social but political, as the alignment – or lack thereof – with the government and the Communist Party cuts through society.
-In recent years, this polarization has intensified, particularly due to the severe economic crisis and the government’s failure to offer solutions or engage in meaningful dialogue with the population.
-Additionally, polarizing rhetoric disseminated through social media has played a role in exacerbating this divide.
-This was exemplified by the street protests in July 2021, which aimed to express dissatisfaction with the government and were met with swift and severe repression.
+An obvious divide is political, not social: alignment – or lack thereof – with the government and the PCC cuts through society.
+In recent years, this polarization has intensified, driven by a severe economic crisis and the government’s failure to offer solutions or engage in meaningful dialogue with the public.
+Additionally, polarizing rhetoric disseminated through social media and the example of Trump’s rhetoric in the United States have exacerbated this divide.

-If one counts the Cuban diaspora as part of Cuban society, there is a significant social divide between the approximately two million individuals of Cuban descent living abroad and the 11 million Cubans residing on the island.
-The government has taken on a more conciliatory stance toward emigrants.
-Since the 2013 migration reform, which simplified travel for Cubans, the distinction between travel, extended stays abroad and emigration has become less clear.
-This, too, serves as a means for the government to handle potential political and social conflicts, utilizing travel and emigration as a release valve.
+If the Cuban diaspora is counted as part of Cuban society, there is a massive social divide between about two million to three million people of Cuban descent living abroad and about 10 million Cubans living on the island.
+The government has adopted a more conciliatory stance toward emigrants.
+Since the 2013 migration reform, which simplified travel for Cubans, the distinction among travel, extended stays abroad and emigration has blurred.
+For the government, easier travel and emigration serve as an effective release valve for social discontent.

 Cleavage / conflict management

-In Cuba, civic, economic and professional interest associations are not independent of the state but are subordinated to the guidance of the Communist Party.
-However, although they are embedded in a vertical top-down logic, associations (some more than others) articulate some of the interests of their constituencies and sometimes express discontent in a carefully managed fashion.
-Though these are not civil society organizations in the full sense of the term, their struggles for autonomy and attempts to represent the interests of their members are relevant for state-society relations.
+In Cuba, civic, economic and professional interest associations are subject to the PCC’s guidance.
+Although embedded in a top-down structure, associations (some more than others) articulate some of the interests of their constituencies and sometimes express discontent in a carefully managed fashion.
+Although these are not CSOs in the full sense of the term, their struggles for autonomy and attempts to represent the interests of their members are relevant for state-society relations.
+Political leadership responds to these organizations; political leaders attend and speak at their events, and their concerns are heard.
+This representation and participation come in a strictly controlled form, managed by the state and party hierarchies.
+Open protest or acts of defiance are rare and dealt with swiftly.

 Beyond this pattern of state-controlled institutions, few organizations are formalized and represent substantial interests.
-Digital platforms have emerged, which have become important forums for contestation.
-While the state tolerates this to some degree, independent journalists are time and again subject to public defamation and harassment.
-The government does not see independent media as a legitimate actor in public life.
+Digital platforms have emerged as important forums for contestation.
+While the state tolerates this to some degree, independent journalists are repeatedly subjected to public defamation and harassment.
+The government does not view independent media as a legitimate actor with which to interact and blocks websites that are seen as too critical.

 Public consultation

-Government policy toward homosexuals has changed substantially.
-In the 1960s and 1970s, homosexual men were sent to labor camps; however, in the past decade, Cuba has emerged as a strong domestic and international defender of LGBTQ+ rights.
+Generally, the leadership neither addresses historical acts of injustice nor initiates a process of reconciliation.
+Nonetheless, there are a few positive signs.
+The government has adopted a conciliatory tone toward the Cuban diaspora.
+It distinguishes between Cubans abroad and a minority of political activists whom the government denounces.
+In addition, government policy toward homosexuals has changed substantially.
+In the 1960s and 1970s, homosexual men were sent to labor camps.
+In contrast, today, the Cuban state has emerged as a strong defender of LGBTQ+ rights domestically and internationally.
 The family code adopted in 2022 is considered one of the most progressive worldwide.

-The hardline cultural policy of the 1970s has been discussed in Cuba’s cultural institutions.
-No formal excuse has been provided, and no former bureaucrats have been sanctioned for their abuse of power.
-However, symbolic measures to rehabilitate the victims of these repressive policies have had an effective reconciliatory effect.
+The hard-line cultural policy of the 1970s has been the subject of critical discussion within Cuba’s cultural institutions.
+No formal apology has been issued and no former bureaucrats have been sanctioned for abuse of power.
+However, symbolic measures to rehabilitate the victims of these repressive policies have had a reconciliatory effect.

-On the downside, the government’s violent repression of the July 11 street protests and the long jail sentences for mostly nonviolent protesters have created new acts of injustice that have fueled a new political polarization on and off the island.
-They also revived memories of past perceived injustices that remain unresolved.
-At the same time, the willingness to engage in any process of reconciliation has declined on both sides.
+However, the government’s violent repression of the 2021 protests and the lengthy prison sentences for mostly nonviolent protesters have created new injustices that have fueled polarization on and off the island.
+They have also revived memories of perceived past injustices that remain unresolved.
+With the radicalization of the Cuban community in the United States since the first Trump administration, the willingness to engage in any process of reconciliation has declined markedly on this side.

 Reconciliation